Is Is There a Killer on My Street a True Story? Is the Lifetime Movie Based on Real Life?

-Lifetime Channel’s ‘Is There a Killer on My Street’ is a murder mystery thriller directed, and also written by Jake Helgren.
+Lifetime Channel’s ‘Is There a Killer on My Street?’ is a murder mystery thriller directed and written by Jake Helgren.
 The movie is about a single mother caught in a deadly love triangle with her hunky single neighbor and another person of mysterious identity in the same neighborhood.
-The film stars a talented bunch – Julie McNiven (‘Mad Men’, ‘Supernatural’, ‘SGU Stargate’), Trevor Donovan (‘90210’, ‘Texas Rising’, ‘Amber Alert’), Helena Mattsson (‘Surrogates’, ‘American Horror Story’), and Matt Raimo (‘Recovery Road’, ‘Criminal Minds’) form the main cast.
+The film stars a talented bunch – Julie McNiven (‘Mad Men’), Trevor Donovan (‘90210’), Helena Mattsson (‘American Horror Story’), and Matt Raimo (‘Criminal Minds’), who form the main cast.
 Curious to know whether ‘Is There a Killer on My Street’ is a true story?
 Let’s find out.

 What is Is There a Killer on My Street About?